 Be fair – treat people equally and think of others

-Lessons are being judged by a panel of PE experts who are looking for the following:
+Lessons were judged by a panel of PE experts who were looking for the following:

 • A clear focus for the lesson (learning outcome)